GreiffLab/immuneSIM/docs/source/parameters.rst

 Parameter 11: Sequence similarity
 ==================================

-Constructs a similarity network for the CDR3 amino acid sequences and deletes the top X percent hub sequences (Default: 0.5 percent) thus impacting the network architecture.
+Constructs a similarity network for the CDR3 amino acid sequences and deletes the top X percent hub sequences (Default: 0.5 percent) thus impacting the network architecture [5]_.
 Here hubs are deleted from a simulated repertoire, however this function can be used on any AIRR-compliant repertoire.
 If the option ``report = TRUE`` is set the excluded sequences will be saved as in the current directory as a .csv file

 .. code-block:: r